collabdotcloud/docs.collab.cloud/docs/help/known-issues.md

 The searchresults for community files show an inaccessible link for communities.

+### Header in xcc and Search

+The apps in the header for xcc and search point to the sorry page.

 ### Mobile Administration not available

 The mobile Administration does not work at the moment.

+### External Feeds in XCC

+External feeds don't show at the moment.

+### @Mention point to the wrong url

+Clicking on a @Mentions shows an access denied message, because it points to the wrong url.
+Hovering over the @Mention shows the correct profile.